scp756-221/term-project-cumulus/ci/README.md

 The automatic CI is defined by the following GitHub Action files:

-* `../.github/workflows/ci-system-v*.yaml`: GitHub Action Specification of systemic CI using a local DynamoDB for a given version.
+* `../.github/workflows/ci-system-v*.yaml`: GitHub Action Specification of systemic CI, using a local DynamoDB for a given version.

 The top level of the CI is run by: